gustavsvik/LogSerial/README.md

 ## Simple Arduino based serial port logger

-Simple library for logging to standard serial port.
+Simple wrapper library for logging to the standard serial port.
+Tested on ESP8266 but should work for vanilla Arduino boards like the Uno as well.